eecs394-s17/green-rock/README.md

 Read [this article](http://nvie.com/posts/a-successful-git-branching-model/) to understand the branching structure we are using for our project.
 Here is the last of the following branches we will have:
 - 'master' – this is our production branch which will be showed to users
 - 'stable' – this is our branch that should theoretically be bug free (similar to develop branch from the article)
-- '<feature name>' – this is a branch where you work on a particular feature.
+- '&lt;feature name&gt;' – this is a branch where you work on a particular feature.
 This should be a branch off of stable and then be merged back into stable.

 You should really only be working on stable and feature branches.
 Together as a team we will usually push to master - just to make sure everything is ok.